Nothing Personal (Agents of S.H.I.E.L.D.): Development and writing

 In April 2014, Marvel revealed that the twentieth episode would be titled "Nothing Personal", and would be written by Paul Zbyszewski and DJ Doyle, with Billy Gierhart directing.
 The visual of the team staying at a motel while on the run was meant to be contrasted against the presence of "big S.H.I.E.L.D." from "End of the Beginning" when all the established agents appear.

 Casting

 In April 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that the guest cast for the episode would include J. August Richards as Mike Peterson / Deathlok, Cobie Smulders as Agent Maria Hill, Adrian Pasdar as Colonel Glenn Talbot, B. J. Britt as Agent Antoine Triplett and Josh Breeding as parking attendant.
 Breeding did not receive guest star credit in the episode.
 Richards, Smulders, Pasdar, and Britt reprise their roles from earlier in the series.

 Filming

-Filming occurred from March 6 to March 17, 2014.
+Filming occurred from March 6 to 17, 2014.